MiladGhanbari/Bayesian-Parameter-Estimation__Markov-Chain-Monte-Carlo__Type-1-Diabetes/README.md

 # Bayesian Parameter Estimation Approach using MCMC for Model Identification of Glucose-Insulin Dynamics for Type 1 Diabetes

-Bayesian estimation approach using MCMC technique is designed to identify the model of glucose-insulin dynamics using both experimental and simulation data.
+Bayesian parameter estimation approach using MCMC technique is designed to identify the model of glucose-insulin dynamics using both experimental and simulation data.
 Experimental data from a real patient with type 1 diabetes using subcutaneous pump therapy who participated in a clinical research study are used.
 The key quantity in Bayesian parameter estimation is the a posteriori probability density function of the unknown model parameters.
 From this function, which provides a complete description of the shape of the estimate